entrepeneur4lyf/phpstack-template-system/README.md

+## This project has been sitting waiting for someone to use it but I never got around to finishing the documentation or publishing to packagist

 # phpStack Template System

 The phpStack Template System is a powerful and flexible package for PHP applications that provides template rendering, component management, and plugin support with HTMX integration.
 It offers a secure environment for executing plugins, advanced caching mechanisms, and tools for performance optimization.